deepdewdeep/PhoneCameraShutter/README.md

 - **BLE Library Integration:** The project utilizes various libraries for seamless interaction with BLE and HID devices, ensuring a robust and reliable connection.

-- **BLE Server Callbacks:** Callback functions are defined within the MyCallbacks class to handle device connections and disconnections.
+- **BLE Server Callbacks:** Callback functions are defined to handle device connections and disconnections.
 When a device connects, it enables notifications on the input report, enhancing communication efficiency.

-- **Output Callbacks:** The MyOutputCallbacks class manages data written to the output report, logging special keys received during operation.
+- **Output Callbacks:** The project manages data written to the output report, logging special keys received during operation.

-- **taskServer Function:** The taskServer function serves as the core of the project.
+- **taskServer Function:** This function serves as the core of the project.
 It initializes the BLE server, configures the HID device, defines the report map for the keyboard, and initiates advertising of the HID service.
 Additional settings such as manufacturer information, PnP ID, HID info, and security parameters are also established here.

 - **setup Function:** The setup function is the heart of the Arduino setup routine.
 It initializes serial communication, configures the button pin as an input, attaches an interrupt to the button pin, sets up the LED pin, and creates a task to execute the taskServer function.